jeffpar/spy/README.md

 be used to rebuild SPY from scratch -- which was fortunate, because I'm not sure how easy it would be find some of those tools today.

-SPY is a bit unusual because it's a a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and *C*.
+SPY is a bit unusual because it's a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and *C*.

 The C compiler, **CL3232**, wasn't really designed for producing code in this environment.
 One